Lowchen Dog Price Explained

 • Purpose of buying (pet, show, or breeding)

-What is included in the price also depends on country laws and on the breeder himself.
-Ultimately, it also depends on factors like where you live, where you shop, and what kind of food and squeaky toys you decide to spring for.
+What is included in the price also depends on country laws and the breeder himself.
+Ultimately, it also depends on where you live, shop, and what kind of food and squeaky toys you decide to spring for.

 Basic Cost of Owning a Lowchen Dog or Puppy